lrpsantiago/fsess-nascar/README.md

 - EXTRA   => Switch to Extra-Hard Tires

 ## Fuel Management
 A whole fuel tank lasts around 15 minutes (on STD mode), and it's only consumed when the throttle is pushed.
+Here's the list of Fuel Modes:

-- ECO: 60% Wheel Power, 0.8 consumption
+- ECO: 60% Wheel Power, 0.8x consumption
 - STD: 80% Wheel Power, 1x Consumption
 - MAX: 100% Wheel Power, 2x consumption